plutto-labs/plutto-python/README.md

 subscription = client.subscriptions.end("subscription_id")
 ```

-If adding a pricing (or multiple) is needed, you can do the following
+Adding a product pricing to a subscription

 ```python3
 # pricing_ids can have only one item, but it must be a list